 N.J.A.C.
 13:2-8 Sales Restricted to Club Member

 Clubs like VFW, American Legion and the like are scattered across New Jersey.
 Moreover, these clubs often have what is known as a Club License under New Jersey’s liquor laws.
 This allows these clubs and others that serve a benevolent, charitable, fraternal, social, religious, recreational, athletic or similar purpose to serve and consume alcoholic beverages on the licensed premises.
 However, this license is not without restrictions.
 The most obvious restriction is that club licenses can only serve club members, save for a few exceptions.
 If ABC Investigators or Detectives visit your bar in an undercover capacity or conduct a compliance inspection, you may receive a Notice of Charges shortly thereafter.
-To avoid a suspension of your club license, call 732-858-5857 and speak to the ABC liquor license attorneys at Proetta & Oliver.
-Call today to speak with firm partner and former Deputy Attorney General of the Division of Alcoholic Beverage Control, William C. Fay, IV, and schedule your free initial consultation.
+To avoid a suspension of your club license, call 732-858-5857 and speak to the ABC liquor license attorneys at Proetta, Oliver & Fay.
+Call today to speak with firm partner and former Deputy Attorney General of the Division of Alcoholic Beverage Control, William C. Fay, IV, and schedule your initial consultation.

 N.J.A.C.
 13:2-8 Law